Building a New Perth Icon

-We encouraged community interest in the opening by generating excitement and participation in the testing events, coordinating “first walk” events and then recruiting State Emergency Service WA volunteers for the specialist component of testing.
+We also encouraged community interest in the opening by generating excitement and participation in the testing events, coordinating “first walk” events and recruiting State Emergency Service WA volunteers for the specialist component of testing.

 Matagarup Bridge was opened for public use on 14 July 2018, and a flexible approach to engaging with river users protected the team from public criticism.

 Listening to stakeholders

 We delivered bespoke solutions for two major commercial river operators

 Working with traditional owners to recognise cultural importance